department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/landing-page/notifications/notification_definitions_and_ux_principles.md

 - Notifications can be simply informational or guiding a user to take action in some way
 - The timing of notifications is specific to the individual user
 - Notifications tell the user about events that happen to the user (as opposed to events that the user completes), for example: a notification is generated when a user has a new secure message, but not when a user successfully sends a secure message
-- A notification indicates the presence of specific to the user content/information that the user has not yet seen/read
+- A notification indicates the presence of specific updates to the user content/information that the user has not yet seen/read

 ## Defining traits of alerts:
 - Alerts communicate system-wide issues / problems, for example: claims api is not working at the moment